sergiogg-ops/FAKEnHATE/README.md

 # FAKEnHATE
 Fake news detection in Spanish
 This git includes the code to train and evaluate models for this task with the Fake News Corpus Spanish.
-It also contains the results of our experimentation in the logs folder.
+It also contains the results of our experimentation in the logs folder that has been generated using an MLFlow logger.
 It might be usefull to use the get_top.py script to check the best scoring runs.
 This experimentation has been performed in the following way:

 1. Baseline: simple RoBERTa model with the best parameters.
     - Learning rate: 2e-5